SansGuidon/bookmarks/sections/devops.md

 > * Avoid using personal accounts or credentials.
 > * Automate as much as you can.
 > * Write good code.
-* [The Cloud Posse Developer Hub](https://docs.cloudposse.com/) - You'll find comprehensive guides and documentation to help you start working with the Cloud Posse technology stack as quickly as possible, as well as support if you get stuck.
-This is also useful as a source of inspiration for your own guides and documentation repositories.
 * [Jessica Joy Kerr aka jessitron](https://jessitron.com/2021/01/18/when-costs-are-nonlinear-keep-it-small/) - (2021) When costs are nonlinear, keep it small.
 > - The math of frequent rollouts.
 > - Some things, like laundry, are cheaper when you do them all at once.